Cities

 To Flint to bring water out of rock

 With words.
-I speak to the students
+I speak

 Gently but walk mechanically